LNshuti/iga/README.md

 * **Reusable Template** - IGA can be easily tailored to fit the needs of different educational applications, making it a highly flexible and reusable template.

+### App requirements
+* Localisation
+* Playing audio and video
+* Access to user's contacts
+* Track the movement of the user's finger on screen
+* Track orientation and motion

 #### Backend Architecture

 ![Backend Architecture](architecture/backend.png)